2023 Conference – Tampa

 Healing is the process of becoming well, being restored to health.
 Spiritually, we are healed as we enter into a reconciled relationship with God in Christ in the power of the Holy Spirit.
 People are healed both physically and emotionally from illness and injury.
 Economic empowerment helps heal the hurt of poverty and deprivation.
 Wounds inflicted by oppression, injustice and conflict are healed as ethnic and political groups forge justice and reconciliation.

-The 2023 Global Mission Conference focuses on healing as we participate in God’s mission:
+The 2023 Global Mission Conference focused on healing as we participate in God’s mission:

 – Healing in medical mission and post-Covid mission revival